tongweizj/Developer-Certificates-and-Courses/Coursera_Meta-Front-End-Developer/Course 6 - Advanced React/README.md

 #### React Context

-- What you know about Props and State----Video_
+- Video_What you know about Props and State
-- What is Context, and why is it used?----Video_
+- Video_What is Context, and why is it used?
-- Exercise: Create a light-dark theme switcher Lab_  1     Complete previous item to unlockLocked
+- Lab_Exercise: Create a light-dark theme switcher
-- Solution: Create a light-dark theme switcher----Reading_
+- Reading_Solution: Create a light-dark theme switcher
-- Self-review: Create a light-dark theme switcherPractice Quiz•3 questions
+- Self-review: Create a light-dark theme switcher
-- How re-rendering works with Context----Reading_
+- Reading_How re-rendering works with Context
-- Knowledge check: React ContextPractice Quiz•5 questions
+- Quiz_Knowledge check: React ContextPractice
-- Module summary: Components----Video_
+- Video_Module summary: Components
-- Module quiz: ComponentsDue, Oct 1, 11:59 PM EDTQuiz•10 questions•Grade: --
+- Module quiz: Components
-- Additional resources----Reading_
+- Reading_Additional resources

 ### Week 2: React Hooks and Custom Hooks